samanthashleyrose/Employee-Tracker/README.md

 2. Initiate the cloning process from the GitHub repository by selecting "Code."
 Copy the SSH link then execute the `git clone <paste SSH link>` command in your terminal/command-line.
 Next, open the cloned project in your preferred code editor.

 3. Verify the installation of npm, which usually comes bundled with Node.js.
 Execute the command `npm -v` in the integrated terminal to confirm that you have the latest version downloaded.
-If npm is not installed, run the command `npm i` before continuing.
+If npm is not installed, run the command `npm i` before continuing to install dependencies.

-4. In addition run the command `npm install inquirer@8`.
-For the Employee Tracker Database to function properly, you must have inquirer version 8.2.6 installed.
+4. In the server.js file, make sure to update const db to contain you MyDQL Database Credentials.
+Specifically, replace: `host`, `user`, `password`, and `database` with your necessary information.

 ## Usage

 The following steps outline the usage of the Employee Tracker Database.
 Ensure that you have completed all installation requirements before proceeding with the usage instructions.

 1. Right click on the server.js file and select "Open in Integrated Terminal".
-Run the command `node server.js` then select what action you'd like to do.
+Run the application with the command `node server.js` then select what action you'd like to do.

-2. Any actions labeled View will show you the corresponding table from the employee database.Any actions labeled Add/Update will prompt you to answer additional questions to update the database.
+2. Any actions labeled 'View' will show you the corresponding table from the employee database.
+Any actions labeled 'Add/Update' will prompt you to answer additional questions to change the database.

+## Features

+**Database Integration:** Utilizing the power of MySQL, this application connects to your company's database, allowing you to perform CRUD (Create, Read, Update, Delete) operations on employee records with ease.

+**Employee Management:** Efficiently add new employees, view existing employee details, and update information.

+**Department and Role Management:** Organize your workforce by managing departments and roles effortlessly.
+Add new departments, create roles, and associate employees with specific roles.

 ## How to Contribute